kingvol/Weve/README.md

 ## Using IOS simulator

 Mac OS is needed to build the app and run simulator.
+It works with xcode 9.4.1 and ios 11.4

 ### Use prettier-eslint for developing